abelatnvidia/tfodapi/README.md

 # tfodapi

-Introduction to Object Detection with Convolution Neural Networks Using TensorFlow API
+Introduction to Object Detection with Convolution Neural Networks Using the TensorFlow API

 *Author: Abel Brown (abelb@nvidia.com)*